rvdborne/SAML/README.md

 # SAML Authentication Plugin

-Version 3.0 compatible with Telligent Community 7.x and Up
+Plugin Version 3.0 compatible with Telligent Community 7.x and Up

 #### What is the SAML Authentication Plugin